Changes to citizenship rules 2009 to 2015

 • giving Canadian citizenship to certain people who lost it

-The changes don’t give citizenship to anyone who renounced their citizenship with the Canadian government, or who had their citizenship revoked because they got it through fraud.
+The changes don’t give citizenship to anyone who renounced their citizenship with the Canadian government or who had their citizenship revoked because they got it through fraud.

-Status of changes to the first-generation limit on citizenship Updated
+Status of changes to the first-generation limit on citizenship by descent Updated December 15, 2025

 Changes in 2015

-In 2015, you became a Canadian citizen if you were:
+In 2015, you became a Canadian citizen if you were

-• born or naturalized in Canada before January 1, 1947, but stopped being a British subject and didn’t become a citizen on that date
+• born or naturalized in Canada before January 1, 1947, but you stopped being a British subject and didn’t become a citizen on that date

-• in Newfoundland and Labrador this date is April 1, 1949
+• In Newfoundland and Labrador, the date is April 1, 1949.

-• a British subject usually living in Canada but weren’t eligible for Canadian citizenship on January 1, 1947
+• a British subject usually living in Canada but you weren’t eligible for Canadian citizenship on January 1, 1947

-• in Newfoundland and Labrador this date is April 1, 1949
+• In Newfoundland and Labrador, the date is April 1, 1949.

 • born outside Canada in the first generation before January 1, 1947, to a parent described above

-• in Newfoundland and Labrador this date is April 1, 1949
+• In Newfoundland and Labrador, the date is April 1, 1949.

-• in Newfoundland and Labrador this date is April 1, 1949
+• In Newfoundland and Labrador, the date is April 1, 1949.

 • foreign-born and adopted before January 1, 1947, and at least one adoptive parent became a Canadian citizen on that date and the adoptive parent is eligible to pass on citizenship by descent

-• in Newfoundland and Labrador this date is April 1, 1949
+• In Newfoundland and Labrador, the date is April 1, 1949.

-In 2015, you didn’t become a Canadian citizen if you:
+In 2015, you didn’t become a Canadian citizen if you

 • had your British subject status revoked